 Chris Christie: A Conservative Myth - Intro

-NOTE: This is the introductory post for an eight part series.
+NOTE: This is the introductory post for an eight part series that was originally posted in October of 2010.
 As each part gets published, it will be linked in every other part - including this one.
 Before complaining that we have offered no proof for our assertions, please take a moment to examine the various posts that have been linked at the end of this post.

 No less a luminary than Rush Limbaugh places Gov. Christie on his short list of putative contenders for the Oval Office.

 If the polls are right and there is a conservative Republican landslide this week, Limbaugh will turn his attention to imposing the Limbaugh Rule in 2012.
 I recently asked him to rate a list of the leading aspirants—Newt Gingrich, Haley Barbour, Mitt Romney, Sarah Palin, Mike Huckabee, Tim Pawlenty, and Chris Christie—on a scale of 1 (if this is the nominee, I’m moving to Costa Rica) to 10 (Reagan redux).
 In reply he gave Huckabee a 4; Pawlenty, Gingrich, and Romney 6’s; Barbour a 7.
 Palin and Christie each scored an 8.

 Whiskey Tango Foxtrot…Chris Christie scores an 8… just two notches away from Reagan??!!

 We at ConservativeNewJersey are left scratching our heads.
 (Let’s leave aside for the moment that the ordinarily astute Limbaugh passed over the likes of conservative stalwart Sen. Jim.
 DeMint).
 Are these people talking about the real Chris Christie - the one who actually occupies the Governor’s office in the Trenton State House…the one whose words and actions we have carefully followed for the past two years?
 THAT Chris Christie?